 Netlify is another great platform for deploying websites that use headless CMS.
 It helps manage content so that developers can focus on coding.
 Additionally, Netlify, similarly to Vercel, will combine the content repository with the presentation layer.
 This combination will give your user a beautiful web page or eCommerce shop.

 Is headless CMS a good idea?

 Although Headless Content management systems can improve the user experience for developers, it might not be useful if you have a few pages on a site.
 The simplest way to use a standard CMS on small projects can be quicker and easier than done.
 Content publishing outside of websites – where no website power is needed.
-If you like the idea of a headless CMS, head on over to our 👉 Jamstack development 👈 tab or if you would like, you can 👉 contact us 👈
+If you like the idea of a headless CMS, you can 👉 contact us 👈